 Building Decals for High Temperatures

 Polyester is generally considered the best material for decals that need to withstand up to 300 degrees Fahrenheit because of its high dimensional stability and remarkable thermal stability at both high and low temperatures.
+It comes in both rigid and flexible varieties.
 While polyester works well as a base substrate, it can also be used as an over-laminate to slow the fading of colors from UV light.

 Most labels that can withstand high temperatures are printed via thermal roll printing because the ink is also made to withstand higher temperatures.